Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Dashboard/TF_Dashboard.md

 ***

-## Transfer TFT from Stellar Chain to TF Chain
+## Transfer TFT from Stellar Chain to TFChain

 On the [Threefold Dashboard](https://dashboard.grid.tf/), click on the **Portal**, then click on **Swap**.